sentryco/SplitViewKit/README.md

 - Use darker transperancy background for sidebar for macOS
 - Add some sort of minHeight for detail column on macOS
+- Remove unit-test
+- Add UI-tests
+- Constrain code doc comments to 80char max etc
+- Reference local relative path in example project, instead of remote path
+- Using a propertywrapper might be better for making variables reactive to views

 ## Future improvements: